abdelrahman00mamdouh/project/README.md

 # project
 COURSE PROJECT:

-the projecit devided to three branches:
+the project's devided to three branches:

 1-master which sends signals .